thmnl/MIDIPlayer/README.md

 - Send approximactivly 100 times/sec 88bits that correspond to the 88 notes of the piano.
 0 is note off, 1 is note on.

     `python main.py --serial YOUR_SERIAL_PORT --baudrate YOUR_BAUDRATE file.mid`

-    Press ` ` (space) to play/pause.
-You can also click on the player bar to move forward/backward.

 ### Troubleshooting
 - The Gui is a bit laggy